 Ron Voldman, BEng (C)

-Ron Voldman joined Ryerson Urban Water's team as an Assistant Project Manager in the summer of 2018.
+Ron Voldman joined Ryerson Urban Water's team as a Project Management Assistant in the summer of 2018.
 His tasks span from industry outreach initiatives and project coordination of special events to maintaining RUW social media and coding of the Ryerson Urban Water and Green Infrastructure websites.

 Ron is pursuing his degree in Biomedical Engineering at Ryerson University, and is very interested in a management-related role in the medical sector upon graduation.
 Prior to Ryerson Urban Water, he was the President of eToTheX - a student group devoted to helping spread entrepreneurial passion among students in STEM fields and encouraging the advent of social innovation.
 He also worked as a Software Designer / Clinical Adoption Strategist at the Biomedical Zone at St. Michael's Hospital and developed a clinical forum for spreading innovative ideas between health practitioners.
 Ron also published a research paper with Prof. M. Hasibal Hasan from the Department of Mechanical and Industrial Engineering at Ryerson University, which studied surface textures of 3D-printed objects for biomaterials purposes.